-Fleur is the Research Assistant for the Sydney Centenarian Study (SCS), which has been running at the Centre for Healthy Brain Ageing (CHeBA) since 2007.
+Fleur is the Acting Study Coordinator for the Sydney Centenarian Study (SCS), which has been running at the Centre for Healthy Brain Ageing (CHeBA) since 2007.
 Participants are aged 95 and older, and the aim of the study is to understand the factors that contribute to “successful ageing”.
-Fleur’s role encompasses recruitment and retention of participants, biopsychosocial assessment, data entry and arranging the collection of biological data via blood test and MRI scan.
+Fleur is also the Brain Trainer for the Maintain Your Brain randomised controlled trial, a multi-pronged online intervention designed to target modifiable risk factors for dementia.

 Fleur has been employed in ageing and dementia research at UNSW Sydney since 2010, having worked on numerous large intervention studies at the Dementia Centres for Research Collaboration.
-Most recently Fleur worked on the HALT (Halting Antipsychotic use in Long-Term care) project, a single-arm longitudinal study of the impact of deprescribing antipsychotic medications in people with dementia.
+She made substantial contributions to the HALT (Halting Antipsychotic use in Long-Term care) project, a single-arm longitudinal study of the impact of deprescribing antipsychotic medications in people with dementia.

 Fleur is also a PhD candidate, co-funded by the Alzheimer’s Australia Dementia Research Foundation-Dementia Collaborative Research Centres Half-Funded PhD Scholarship and the Centre for Healthy Brain Ageing (CHeBA).
 Fleur’s PhD research aims to improve understanding of apathy in community-dwelling persons by evaluating methods of assessment, investigating its association with immune markers, differentiating from depression and fatigue and modelling its longitudinal course.